 Leanne Betasamosake Simpson

 Leanne Betasamosake Simpson is a Michi Saagiig Nishnaabeg scholar, activist, musician, artist, author and member of Alderville First Nation.
-Her work often centres on the experiences of Indigenous Canadians.
-Her books include Islands of Decolonial Love, This Accident of Being Lost, Dancing on Our Turtle's Back and As We Have Always Done.
+Her other books include Islands of Decolonial Love, This Accident of Being Lost, Dancing on Our Turtle's Back and As We Have Always Done.
 Simpson was chosen by Thomas King for the 2014 RBC Taylor Emerging Writer Award.
-This Accident of Being Lost was shortlisted for the Rogers Writer's Trust Fiction Prize in 2017 and the the 2018 Trillium Book Award.

 - Leanne Betasamosake Simpson on how poetry exists between time and space

 - How Leanne Betasamosake Simpson finds moments of joy in hopelessness